ujjwalguptavirtuoso/youtube_qa/README.md

 This app is powered by [EvaDB](https://github.com/georgia-tech-db/eva), a Python-based database system for AI applications developed by Georgia Tech's DB Group.

+## Credts
+This is forked from the work done by https://github.com/yulaicui/youtube_video_qa for EvaDB 0.2.14.
+Updated methods and tasks for compatibility with EvaDB 0.3.4.
+There is still some work pending on porting python native constrcts to EvaQL.

 ## Setup
 Ensure that the local Python version is >= 3.8.
 Install the required libraries: